Life Insurance Companies in Canada (2026 Updated List!)

 - BBB Rating: N/A

-- Types of insurance offered: International health and life insurance
+- Types of insurance offered: Life insurance and international health insurance

 Allstate Life Insurance Company of Canada